Panama Papers: Tax haven

 International Monetary Fund (IMF) researchers estimated in July 2015 that profit shifting by multinational companies costs developing countries around US$213 billion a year, almost two percent of their national income.
-Igor Angelini, head of Europol's Financial Intelligence Group, said that shell companies "play an important role in large-scale money laundering activities" and that they are often a means to "transfer bribe money".
-Tax Justice Network concluded in a 2012 report that "designing commercial tax abuse schemes and turning a blind eye upon suspicious transactions have become an inherent part of the work of bankers and accountants".

-Money-laundering affects the first world as well, since a favored shell company investment is real estate in Europe and North America.
-London, Miami, New York, Paris, Vancouver and San Francisco have all been affected.
-The practice of parking assets in luxury real estate has been frequently cited as fueling skyrocketing housing prices in Miami, where the Miami Association of Realtors said that cash sales accounted for 90% of new home sales in 2015.
-"There is a huge amount of dirty money flowing into Miami that's disguised as investment," according to former congressional investigator Jack Blum.
-In Miami, 76% of condo owners pay cash, a practice considered a red flag for money-laundering.

 Real estate in London, where housing prices increased 50% from 2007 to 2016, also is frequently purchased by overseas investors.
-Donald Toon, head of Britain's National Crime Agency, said in 2015 that "the London property market has been skewed by laundered money.
+Donald Toon, then head of Britain's National Crime Agency, said in 2015 that "the London property market has been skewed by laundered money.
 Prices are being artificially driven up by overseas criminals who want to sequester their assets here in the UK".
-Three quarters of Londoners under 35 cannot afford to buy a home.
+Three-quarters of Londoners under 35 cannot afford to buy a home.

 Andy Yan, an urban planning researcher and adjunct professor at the University of British Columbia, studied real estate sales in Vancouver—also thought to be affected by foreign purchasers—found that 18% of the transactions in Vancouver's most expensive neighborhoods were cash purchases, and 66% of the owners appeared to be Chinese nationals or recent arrivals from China.
 Calls for more data on foreign investors have been rejected by the provincial government.
 Chinese nationals accounted for 70% of 2014 Vancouver home sales for more than CA$3 million.
-On June 24, 2016 China CITIC Bank Corp filed suit in Canada against a Chinese citizen who borrowed CN¥50 million for his lumber business in China, but then withdrew roughly CA$7.5 million from the line of credit and left the country.
+On June 24, 2016, China CITIC Bank Corp filed suit in Canada against a Chinese citizen who borrowed CN¥50 million for his lumber business in China, but then withdrew roughly CA$7.5 million from the line of credit and left the country.
 He bought three houses in Vancouver and Surrey, British Columbia together valued at CA$7.3 million during a three-month period in June 2014.